Transfer Of Homeless Families From Midtown Hotel To Make Room For Men Who Left The Lucerne Temporarily Halted

 Now the Legal Aid Society is suing the city for not making sure residents at the Harmonia are moved somewhere that can accommodate their medical needs, Duddridge reported.

 “I’ve had two heart attacks already.
 I feel like I’m going to get a third one,” Pares said.
-“Moving is not right, I’m not stable.”
+“Moving is not right, I’m not stable for all that moving back and forth.”

 Some local leaders are trying to freeze the transfer, but residents were told the deadline is this Sunday.